Astrian/Laterano/readme.md

 3. Define your component and use it inside your HTML
 4. Done!

-Here is a sample code:
+Here is a sample code for a simple to-do app:

 ```ts
 import defineComponent from 'laterano'